OneSignal + Amplitude Integration Overview

 Add OneSignal Destination in Amplitude

-Set the Name as something identifiable like OneSignal - APP_NAME where APP_NAME is the name of the app in OneSignal.
+• Name: How you identify the destination in Amplitude.
+Set this to something identifiable like OneSignal - APP_NAME where APP_NAME is the name of the app in OneSignal.

 USER ID mapping